hashicorp/terraform-provider-google-beta/website/docs/r/access_context_manager_service_perimeter.html.markdown

   be empty.
   Format: accessPolicies/{policy_id}/accessLevels/{access_level_name}

-* `unrestricted_services` -
-  (Optional)
-  GCP services that are not subject to the Service Perimeter restrictions.
-May contain a list of services or a single wildcard "*".
-For example, if logging.googleapis.com is unrestricted, users can access logs inside the perimeter as if the perimeter doesn't exist, and it also means VMs inside the perimeter can access logs outside the perimeter.
-  The wildcard means that unless explicitly specified by "restrictedServices" list, any service is treated as unrestricted.
-  One of the fields "restrictedServices", "unrestrictedServices" must contain a wildcard "*", otherwise the Service Perimeter specification is invalid.
-It also means that both field being empty is invalid as well. "unrestrictedServices" can be empty if and only if "restrictedServices" list contains a "*" wildcard.

 * `restricted_services` -
   (Optional)
   GCP services that are subject to the Service Perimeter restrictions.
-May contain a list of services or a single wildcard "*".
-For example, if storage.googleapis.com is specified, access to the storage buckets inside the perimeter must meet the perimeter's access restrictions.
+Must contain a list of services.
+For example, if `storage.googleapis.com` is specified, access to the storage buckets inside the perimeter must meet the perimeter's access restrictions.
-  Wildcard means that unless explicitly specified by "unrestrictedServices" list, any service is treated as restricted.
-  One of the fields "restrictedServices", "unrestrictedServices" must contain a wildcard "*", otherwise the Service Perimeter specification is invalid.
-It also means that both field being empty is invalid as well. "restrictedServices" can be empty if and only if "unrestrictedServices" list contains a "*" wildcard.

 ## Attributes Reference